Fargo (1996 film): Filming

 Fargo was filmed during the winter of 1995, mainly in the Minneapolis-St. Paul area and around Pembina County, North Dakota.
-Due to unusually low snowfall totals in central and southern Minnesota, scenes requiring snow-covered landscapes had to be shot in northern Minnesota and northeastern North Dakota, though not near the towns of Fargo and Brainerd.
+Due to unusually low snowfall totals in central and southern Minnesota, scenes requiring snow-covered landscapes had to be shot in northern Minnesota and northeastern North Dakota, though not near the cities of Fargo and Brainerd.
 Cinematographer Roger Deakins used an Arriflex 35 BL-4 camera.